Product Data Sheet

 Clean Up … Clean tools and equipment with soap and water before material is allowed to dry.

 Apply only on freshly poured concrete.
 Depth of the exposed aggregate will be affected by environmental conditions, such as extreme temperatures, as well as the water pressure and scrubbing action used during removal.
 A test patch under exact job conditions is recommended.
 Do not use on vertical concrete or form applications.
 Do not use on concrete containing calcium chloride or other set accelerators.
 Do not apply to frozen surfaces.
 Protect treated area from freezing, rain, strong winds, and extreme sunlight.
 Do not store in metal sprayers for long periods of time.
 Direct contact may result in mild irritation.
-Refer to material safety data sheet for complete health and safety information.
+Refer to safety data sheet for complete health and safety information.
 Keep from freezing.

 MASTERFORMAT NUMBER AND TITLE